The France most Americans never see, and never forget.

 “We had a wonderfully relaxing and memorable stay.
 The setting was beautiful and spacious, offering the perfect balance of privacy and comfort for our group.
 From the grounds to the surrounding villages, everything invited us to slow down and enjoy the moment.”

-Tom c. – USA
+Tom C. – USA

 “Our group had an exceptional week filled with discovery, music, and meaningful connections.
 The experience was thoughtfully hosted and provided the perfect setting to explore the richness of French culture at a relaxed, human pace.
 I would wholeheartedly recommend it to future guests.”